maxonrow/mxw-sdk-js/docs/api-kyc.rst

     :ref:`Promise <promise>` that resolves to the :ref:`Transaction Receipt <transaction-receipt>`.
     The transaction should be signed by KYC middleware.

-    If an error occurs after the netowrk **may have** received the transaction, the promise will reject with the error, with the additional property ``transactionHash`` so that further processing may be done.
+    If an error occurs after the network **may have** received the transaction, the promise will reject with the error, with the additional property ``transactionHash`` so that further processing may be done.